-Starting kindergarten is one of the biggest milestones in a child’s life.
-Here are some tips to help you decide whether your child will be socially, academically and physically prepared to start “big-kids” school.
+Starting “big-kid” school is one of the biggest milestones in a child’s life.
+Here are some tips to help you decide whether your child will be socially, academically, and physically ready for kindergarten.

 School cut-off dates